Chapter 1: In Which You Have a Great First Day of Work

 “I can’t believe you didn’t recognize Justin Trudeau!”
 Mabel laughs.
 “He’s only the most famous bachelor in Canada.”

-“Nope,” said Mabel.
+“No,” said Mabel.
 “You must be confusing this with an alternate universe where Justin Trudeau is married and has a bunch of kids.”

-“Maybe,” you mutter.
+“I guess so,” you mutter.
 You still have that sinking feeling in your stomach.

 “I wonder,” she muses, stroking her chin, “if the people living in that universe realize that they are trapped in the darkest timeline.”

 You ignore her as you try to collect yourself.
 Justin Trudeau is a very busy man who probably gets stuck in elevators all the time.
 He can’t possibly remember every American he meets who has conned his or her way into a job in the Canadian government, right?
 Chances are he’s forgotten all about you, and you’re getting worked up over nothing.
 Feeling somewhat reassured, you sit up in your chair and steal another peek at him.

 This time, he is staring back at you.